Western African Ebola epidemic: Outbreak

-The 2013–2016 outbreak, caused by Ebola virus (EBOV), was the first anywhere in the world to reach epidemic proportions.
+The 2013–2016 outbreak, caused by the Ebola virus (EBOV), was the first anywhere in the world to reach epidemic proportions.
 Extreme poverty, dysfunctional healthcare systems, distrust of government after years of armed conflict, and the delay in responding for several months, all contributed to the failure to control the epidemic.
 Other factors, per media reports, included local burial customs of washing the body and the unprecedented spread of Ebola to densely populated cities.

 It is generally believed that a one or two-year-old boy, later identified as Emile Ouamouno, who died in December 2013 in the village of Méliandou in Guinea, was the index case.
 His mother, sister, and grandmother later became ill with similar symptoms and also died; people infected by these initial cases spread the disease to other villages.
 These early cases were diagnosed as other conditions more common to the area and the disease had several months to spread before it became recognised as Ebola.